sroecker/LLM_AppDev-HandsOn/README.md

 We have published a preconfigured container image on [quay.io/sroecker](https://quay.io/sroecker/linuxbot-app) that is used in this deployment.

-In order to debug your application and ollama service you can deploy a `cURL` image like this:
+In order to debug your application and ollama service you can deploy a curl image like this:

 ```
 oc run mycurl --image=curlimages/curl -it -- sh